Katowice – The Perfect Base for Exploring. Train Trips

 Do you have a couple of days off or nothing to do this weekend?
 Those are perfect opportunities to go a bit further and visit some of the most popular Polish cities.
 Tickets for domestic train trips are available from the PKP Intercity ticket offices or online.

 Although the distance to Wrocław is 100 km longer, you’ll get there in less than 2,5 hours.
-A direct connection is offered by PKP Intercity and a 2nd class ticket costs about 33 PLN.
+A direct connection is offered by PKP Intercity and a 2nd class ticket costs from 30 to 60 PLN.

 A trip to Warsaw – depending on the type of train you take – will take from over 2 up to almost 4 hours.
 The prices of tickets also vary.
 The fast Pendolino train booked 30 days in advance (as early as you can) costs 49 PLN.
 A ticket bought one day in advance will cost 140–150 PLN.
 If you can plan ahead, make sure you do.
 You’ll save time and money.